 A report from NASA’s inspector general in 2020 highlighted the mission’s numerous delays and cost overruns.
 Despite NASA’s initial request of $808 million from Congress for Restore-L and OSAM-1, lawmakers granted nearly $1.5 billion, nearly double the original amount.
 The mission was strongly supported by Congress, with former Senator Barbara Mikulski playing a key role in securing funding.

 Initially projected to cost between $626 million and $753 million and launch in the second half of 2020, the OSAM-1 mission faced continuous delays and cost increases.
 The most recent public schedule indicated a launch date in 2026.
-NASA estimated that the total cost of the renamed mission could reach $2.35 billion, reflecting the evolving realities of the satellite servicing market.
+NASA estimated that the total cost of the renamed mission might reach $2.35 billion, reflecting the evolving realities of the satellite servicing market.

 The satellite servicing industry has experienced significant changes since 2016, with companies focusing on extending satellite life through other means rather than refueling unprepared spacecraft.
 Northrop Grumman, for example, has developed the Mission Extension Vehicle, allowing for maneuvering capabilities without the need for refueling.
 Furthermore, companies are exploring the concept of designing satellites with refueling ports from the start.
 The US military also aims to establish fuel depots and tankers in orbit to regularly service its satellites.

-The cancellation of the OSAM-1 mission raises questions about the future trends in satellite servicing technologies.
+The cancellation of the OSAM-1 mission raises questions regarding the future trends in satellite servicing technologies.
 As the industry shifts away from refueling, alternative methods for extending satellite life and providing maneuvering capabilities are gaining momentum.
 This shift aligns with the emerging trend of sustainability and efficiency in the space industry.
 Companies that can offer innovative solutions to prolong satellite lifespan and reduce costs are likely to thrive in this evolving market.

 Recommendations for the industry include investing in research and development efforts towards satellite servicing technologies that align with the changing demands of the market.
 This involves focusing on extending satellite life through non-refueling methods, such as the Mission Extension Vehicle concept.
 Additionally, collaborating with government agencies and other stakeholders to establish regulations and standards for satellite servicing will be crucial for the industry’s growth.